 Unfortunately, this option is not available if your attribution partner doesn’t send the identification parameter to us.
 In such а case, the conversion type will be automatically set as “Every”.
-Please contact us to check this information.
+Please email us [email protected] to get more information.

 How conversions will be counted after I change the Сount Policy?

 Once you switch to “one conversion” count policy, further conversions will be counted according to the new policy from the point of switch, while previous statistics will not be recounted – the updated count policy won’t apply to the past data.

 You have been tracking how well ads drive into buying books since April 2, 2019.
 Till today, all the conversions were counted as Every – if the same person (saying Nick) bought three books, these were tracked as three conversions.

 Today you have decided to analyze how well ads convert people into making the first purchase and thus set the “one conversion” count policy.
 If Nick buys another four books during the week, only the first purchased book will be counted.

 However, all three books that Nick bought during the period when “every conversion” was applicable – from April 2 until today – will remain untouched.
 As a result, when you analyze data from the previous three months, you will see not one but four conversions (three + one) attributed to the tap.

 As you can see, after the switch from Every to One or vice versa, unique events will be mixed with the repeated actions of the same users from the past.
 Allow the count policy to run for some time in order to receive more clear data.